ShivamGautam98/Solaro/README.md

 # SolarCalculator
- An android app to calculate the cost of a solar energy plant with dynamically calculate of the min. area required for the plant by intelligently finding irradiance of the location.
+ An android app to calculate the cost of a solar energy plant min. area required for setting it up by intelligently sensing the irradiance of the location.